 With the beginning of the school year just around the corner, students are starting to hunt for the perfect back-to-school backpack.
 However, backpacks can be a significant factor in a student’s back pain.
 Research is necessary to determine which backpack your child should use this school year.
 According to surgeons, between 75 and 85 percent of people will experience some sort of back pain in their life.

 Back pain is very common and can have many different causes that are not due to underlying diseases.
 Back pain can be caused by improper lifting, sleeping in an uncomfortable position, poor posture, or wearing a poorly fitted backpack.

 Back pain is more common as you age.
 While back pain is more common in older people, it can still greatly affect teens and students.
 From an early age, students are required to carry heavy textbooks, binders, and other school supplies in their backpacks for an entire school year.
 Carrying a heavy backpack daily for an entire school year can significantly contribute to a student’s back pain.
 Knowing tips about backpack safety can ensure your child doesn’t experience any unnecessary back pain this year.

-Common Symptoms of Back Pain:
+Common Symptoms of Back Pain in Children:

 It may be hard to move or straighten your back